 J. Brian Houston, PhD, is Associate Professor and Chair in the Department of Communication at the University of Missouri and is Director for the Disaster and Community Crisis Center (DCC) at the University of Missouri.
 He is Core Faculty in the University of Missouri Master of Public Health Program.

 Houston's research focuses on communication at all phases of disasters and on the mental health effects and political consequences of community crises.
 Recent and current research projects have examined the impact of media coverage of terrorism on children and adults, the role of new media during disasters, and the capacity for using information communication technologies to increase community resilience.
 These projects are located at the intersections of the literatures addressing disasters, communication, media, public health, mental health, and political socialization.

 Houston's work has been supported by the Substance Abuse and Mental Health Services Administration (SAMHSA), National Institute of Mental Health (NIMH), National Institute for Nursing Research (NINR), and U.S. Department of Veterans Affairs (VA).

 Comm 3050 – Survey of Communication Studies

 Comm 3580 – Crisis Communication

-Research interests: Communication, media effects, and mental and behavioral health particularly in contexts of disasters and social crises.
+Research interests: Communication ecology; media effects; intervention development and evaluation; public, mental, and behavioral health; and resilience--particularly in contexts of disasters and social crises.

 Selected recent publications: